 The following table sets forth, by period due or year of expected expiration, as applicable, a summary of the Company's contractual obligations as of December 31, 2015 under (1) capital lease obligations and other, (2) operating leases, (3) purchase obligations and (4) other long-term liabilities reflected on the Company's balance sheet under GAAP.
+There were no material changes in the Company's contractual obligations during the quarter ended April 1, 2016.
 The amounts presented in the table below include \$191 million of noncurrent gross unrecognized tax benefits.
 However, the timing of these liabilities is uncertain, and therefore, they have been included in the "More than 5 Years" column in the table below.
-Refer to Note 11 to the Combined Financial

-Statements for additional information on unrecognized tax benefits.
+Refer to Note 11 to the Combined Financial Statements for the year ended December 31, 2015 for additional information on unrecognized tax benefits.
 Certain of our acquisitions also involve the potential payment of contingent consideration.
 The table below does not reflect any such obligations, as the timing and amounts of any such payments are uncertain.
 Refer to "-Off-Balance Sheet Arrangements" for a discussion of other contractual obligations that are not reflected in the table below.